The Holy Tulzie: Notes on 'The Twa Herds'

 Most of these individuals were 'Auld Licht' however the University of Glasgow-educated William Dalrymple and Robert Duncan were 'New Licht', the more liberal minded ministers, as were McGill, Patrick Wodrow, William McQuhae, David and Andrew Shaw and McMath.
 The 'New Lichts' were are referred to as 'Arminian', meaning that they had a moderate liberal theology as developed by Jacobus Arminius, were moralistic in their preaching and served their flock with understanding and compassion.

 The right of the patronage held by landowners to choose the minister, rather than the congregation, is a theme here as it was very contentious at the time and Burns even suggests that congregations should seek the right to choose their minister.
 The plaid reference is to the dress worn at the time as 'shepherds' to their flock or 'herd'.
-Burns used the term 'Brutes' to describe the ministers congregations however this ca be seen in the light of the Russel and Moodie being shepherds of their respective herds, as in "The Twa Herds".
+Burns used the term 'Brutes' to describe the ministers congregations however this can be seen in the light of the Russel and Moodie being shepherds of their respective herds, as in "The Twa Herds".